AVEVA/AVEVA-Samples-OMF/README.md

 Once you have a Client-Credentials Client for use with OMF:

-1. After logging in to OCS, open [Connections](https://cloud.osisoft.com/connections), or follow the link under the section "Data Management"
+1. After logging in to AVEVA Data Hub, open [Connections](https://datahub.connect.aveva.com/omf-connections), or follow the link under the section "Data Management"
 1. Under "Type", select "OMF"
 1. Click "Add Connection" and fill in a name for your OMF Connection
 1. Click "Next," and choose the Client-Credentials Client you intend your OMF application to use (or the one you just created above)